volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 `url` - (Required) When asked for this secret, caller will get Secret bytes after Base64 decoding. (`String`).

+### Client Matcher

+Conditions related to the origin of the request, such as client IP, TLS fingerprint, etc..

+`any_client` - (Optional) Any Client (bool).

+`client_selector` - (Optional) The predicate evaluates to true if the expressions in the label selector are true for the client labels..
+See [Client Selector ](#client-selector) below for details.

+`ip_threat_category_list` - (Optional) IP threat categories to choose from.
+See [Ip Threat Category List ](#ip-threat-category-list) below for details.

+`any_ip` - (Optional) Any Source IP (bool).

+`asn_list` - (Optional) The predicate evaluates to true if the origin ASN is present in the ASN list..
+See [Asn List ](#asn-list) below for details.

+`asn_matcher` - (Optional) The predicate evaluates to true if the origin ASN is present in one of the BGP ASN Set objects..
+See [Asn Matcher ](#asn-matcher) below for details.

+`ip_matcher` - (Optional) The predicate evaluates to true if the client IPv4 Address is covered by one or more of the IPv4 Prefixes in the IP Prefix Sets..
+See [Ip Matcher ](#ip-matcher) below for details.

+`ip_prefix_list` - (Optional) The predicate evaluates to true if the client IPv4 Address is covered by one or more of the IPv4 Prefixes from the list..
+See [Ip Prefix List ](#ip-prefix-list) below for details.

+`tls_fingerprint_matcher` - (Optional) The predicate evaluates to true if the TLS fingerprint matches any of the exact values or classes of known TLS fingerprints..
+See [Tls Fingerprint Matcher ](#tls-fingerprint-matcher) below for details.

+### Client Selector

+The predicate evaluates to true if the expressions in the label selector are true for the client labels..

+`expressions` - (Required) expressions contains the kubernetes style label expression for selections. (`String`).

 ### Common Buffering